The Imbert Prize

 Each dissertation is reviewed by an independent award panel comprising of members and industry practitioners as appointed by the ASC Board.
-In 2016, the judging panel decided to award 3 shortlisted candidates; Matthew Finton from Cranfield University (Winner), Kevin Larkins from Portsmouth University (Highly Commended) and Claire Louise Rushton from Leicester University (Highly Commended).
-All finalists are invited along with one other of their proposers to the annual Imbert Prize luncheon where the award will be declared.
-All nominees will recieve a plaque acknowledging their dissertations.
+In 2017, the judging panel decided to award 3 shortlisted candidates; Major Paul Ramsay, Cranfield University (Winner), Andreas Trondalen, Brunel University, London and Rethar Schmidt, Portsmouth University.
+All finalists were invited along with one other of their proposers to the annual Imbert Prize luncheon where the awars were presented.
+All nominees recieved a plaque acknowledging their dissertations.

 The Imbert 'ASC' Prize is awarded each year to an ASC member that has made the most significant contribution to the security consultancy sector in the preceding year as nominated by members of the ASC and as adjudged by the ASC Award Panel.
-This year the prize was awarded to Treasurer Bob Martin for his contribution and support in managing the Associations finances.
-ASC Consultants Steve Beels, Warren Collins and Nick Johnson were also presented with certificates in recognition for their work in promoting the ASC.
+This year the prize was awarded to Warren Collins for his contribution and support in managing the Associations website.

 The Imbert 'Associations' Prize is awarded to the person making the most notable contribution in the security industry in the preceding year and adjudicated by an ASC Award Panel.
 Nominations are submitted each July by leading security organisations in the private security industry sector and including the British Security Industry Association (BSIA), the Security Institute (SyI), the International Professional Security Association (IPSA) and the American Society for Industrial Security (ASIS) - UK Chapter.
 The winner is announced at the ASC's annual security conference CONSEC.